binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 The above changes to the two hosts files would be effective immediately.
 A restart of the port mapper would not be required in this case.

-There are further details around the `/etc/hosts.[deny & allow]` files in the [NFS section](#vps-countermeasures-disable-remove-services-harden-what-is-left-nfs), be sure to check them out if you are going to retain the port mapper, so you do not become a victim of a reflected amplified DoS attack and that you keep any RPC services that you may need exposed to your internal clients.
-You can test this by running the same command that we did in the [Identify Risks](#vps-identify-risks-unnecessary-and-vulnerable-services-portmap) section.
-This time the results should look like the following:
+There are further details around the `/etc/hosts.[deny & allow]` files in the [NFS section](#vps-countermeasures-disable-remove-services-harden-what-is-left-nfs) that will help you fine tune which hosts and networks should be permitted to query and receive response from the port mapper.
+Be sure to check them out if you are going to retain the port mapper, so you do not become a victim of a reflected amplified DoS attack and that you keep any RPC servers that you may need exposed to your internal clients.
+You can test this by running the same command that we did in the [Identify Risks](#vps-identify-risks-unnecessary-and-vulnerable-services-portmap-rpcinfo-t) section.

 {title="rpcinfo", linenos=off, lang=bash}
     rpcinfo -T udp <target host>

+This time, with the two hosts files set-up as above, the results should look like the following:

 {title="rpcinfo results", linenos=off, lang=bash}
     No remote programs registered.